Life-threatening emergency? Call 911

 A transformative journey is about to begin, and knowing what to expect is essential.
 Significant weight loss is within reach with bariatric surgery.
 Specific procedures, such as gastric bypass and sleeve gastrectomy, can lead to substantial excess weight loss over time.

-Following surgery, a structured diet progression will be necessary, starting with liquids and gradually moving to soft and regular foods.
-The focus will be on small, well-chewed meals to adapt to the new digestive system.
+Following surgery, a structured diet progression will be necessary.
+To adapt to the new digestive system, the focus will be on small, well-chewed meals, starting with liquids and gradually moving to soft and regular foods.

 Lifelong dietary supplements may be required to prevent nutritional deficiencies.
 Regular follow-up appointments will be crucial for monitoring health, weight loss progress, and adherence to lifestyle changes.